Prince Harry, Duke of Sussex: Education

 Like his father and brother, Harry was educated at private schools.
-He started at London's Jane Mynors' nursery school and the pre-preparatory Wetherby School.
-Following this, he attended Ludgrove School in Berkshire.
+He began at London's Jane Mynors' nursery school and the pre-preparatory Wetherby School.
+He then attended Ludgrove School in Berkshire.
 After passing entrance exams, he was admitted to Eton College.
-The decision to place Harry at Eton went against the past practice of the Mountbatten-Windsors to send children to Gordonstoun, which his grandfather, father, two uncles, and two cousins had attended.
-It did, however, see Harry follow in his elder brother's footsteps and the Spencer family's, as both his mother's father and her brother attended Eton.
-As was the case with his brother, the royal family and the tabloid press agreed Harry would be allowed to study free from intrusion in exchange for occasional photograph opportunities in what became known as the "pressure cooker agreement".
+The decision to place him at Eton departed from the past practice of the Mountbatten-Windsors, who traditionally sent their children to Gordonstoun, which his grandfather, father, two uncles, and two cousins had attended.
+It did, however, see Harry follow in his brother's footsteps and the Spencer family tradition, as both his maternal grandfather and his maternal uncle attended Eton.
+As with William, the royal family and the tabloid press agreed that Harry would be allowed to study free from intrusion in exchange for occasional photograph opportunities, in what became known as the "pressure cooker agreement".

-In June 2003, Harry completed his education at Eton with two A-Levels, achieving a grade B in art and D in geography, having decided to drop history of art after AS level.
+In June 2003, Harry completed his education at Eton with two A-Levels, achieving a grade B in art and a D in geography, having decided to drop history of art after AS level.
 He has been described as "a top tier athlete", having played competitive polo and rugby union.
-One of his former teachers, Sarah Forsyth, has asserted that he was a "weak student" and that staff at Eton conspired to help him cheat on examinations.
-Both Eton and Harry denied the claims.
-While a tribunal made no ruling on the cheating claim, it "accepted the prince had received help in preparing his A-level 'expressive' project, which he needed to pass to secure his place at Sandhurst."
-Harry also joined the Combined Cadet Force while studying at Eton and was made cadet officer in his final year, leading the corps' annual parade at the Eton tattoo.
+One of his former teachers, Sarah Forsyth, asserted that he was a "weak student" and claimed that staff at Eton conspired to help him cheat on examinations.
+Both Eton and Harry denied the allegations.
+A tribunal made no ruling on the cheating claim, but it "accepted the prince had received help in preparing his A-level 'expressive' project, which he needed to pass to secure his place at Sandhurst."
+While at Eton, Harry joined the Combined Cadet Force and was made cadet officer in his final year, leading the corps' annual parade at the Eton tattoo.

-After school, Harry took a gap year, during which he spent time in Australia working as a jackaroo on a cattle station, and participating in the Young England vs Young Australia Polo Test match.
+After leaving school, Harry took a gap year, during which he spent time in Australia working as a jackaroo on a cattle station and taking part in the Young England vs Young Australia Polo Test match.
 He also travelled to Lesotho, where he worked with orphaned children and produced the documentary film The Forgotten Kingdom: Prince Harry in Lesotho.